-TOMODACHI J&J Disaster Training Program Pre-Trip Seminar held in Sendai and Tokyo
+TOMODACHI J&J Disaster Training Program Pre-Trip Seminars held in Sendai and Tokyo

 The participants and mentors met for the first time at the Sendai event.
 As they interacted, both parties were taught medical procedures during disasters, points of improvement since the Great East Japan Earthquake, and other methods to reduce disaster impact from Shinichi Egawa, the father of Disaster Medicine and Professor of the Division of International Cooperation for Disaster Medicine at Tohoku University.
 Additionally, three of the 2015 participants made post-program reports and emphasized the importance of asking questions.
 The 2016 nursing students were then able to hold open-ended discussions about the challenges Iwate, Miyagi, and Fukushima prefecture respectively face.

 They also went to Minami Sanriku and from mayor, Jin Sato and evacuees, heard about the situation at the time of the earthquake and tsunami.
 As they visited medical facilities and temporary houses, the twelve participants were able to candidly witness and identify the challenges the Tohoku region still faces five years after the tragic event.